Skip to main content

 Try a different charger

 If the problem repeats on the same unit, switch to a different stall.
-This helps isolate whether the fault is with the charger.
+For older LEAF owners, make sure the alternative charger has CHAdeMO.

 Prevention Tips

-• Set the charge limit to 100% when you need full range from the 75.1 kWh battery
+• Set the charge limit to 100% when you need full range, then reset to 80% for daily use

-• Use the LEAF's navigation to route to chargers, activating preconditioning automatically
+• On the 2026 European LEAF, use navigation to route to chargers for battery preconditioning

-• Make sure the CCS2 connector is firmly seated for stable communication
+• Make sure the connector is firmly seated for stable communication throughout the session

 • Check session time limits on the network app before plugging in